GorkemSarac/GorkemSarac/README.md

 - 👋 Hi, I’m Gorkem
 - 👀 I’m interested in software and game development
-- 🌱 I’m currently a computer science student at MMU
+- 🌱 I’m currently a software engineer.
 - 📫 How to reach me : harolxdw@gmail.com, my email!

 <!---